-MASTER OF FINANCE (MSF) PROGRAM OVERVIEW
+MASTER OF SCIENCE in FINANCE (MSF) PROGRAM OVERVIEW

 The Department of Finance at Florida State University welcomes a new class to its Master of Science in Finance (MSF) Program every summer.
-The three-semester, lock-step program consists of ten, three-credit-hour finance courses and a one-credit course in both the fall and spring semesters devoted to the management of the Student Investment Fund and a program assessment.
-A non-credit Professional Development Series also runs throughout the program.
-Students may elect to specialize in Real Estate.
-The specialization in Real Estate will alter the program of study slightly.
-See Schedule of Program of Study below.
-The program is slightly less than a calendar year in duration, typically starting in late June and ending in early May.
+The three-semester, lock-step program consists of ten, three-credit-hour finance courses and a one-credit course in both the fall and spring semesters devoted to professional development.
+Students may elect to specialize in Corporate Finance & Investment Management or Real Estate.
+See the Schedule of Program of Study below for the differences between the two specializations.
+The program is slightly less than a calendar year in duration, starting in late June and ending in early May.
 The program also boasts a state-of-the art trading room, equipped with presentation and financial data displays, Bloomberg terminals, an eight-zone world clock, touch-screen computers, and scrolling stock tickers, replicating trading rooms used by Wall Street investment firms.

 The program is intended primarily for students who have completed an undergraduate finance degree prior to entering the program.
-It provides current finance majors at Florida State with an opportunity to obtain a high-quality graduate degree in their chosen field of study without relocating, as prior business experience is not required for admission.
 Students with undergraduate degrees in related areas such as mathematics, statistics, accounting, economics, actuarial science, and other business disciplines will be considered for admission upon demonstrating a high level of competency in both their chosen field of study and in the prerequisites required for admission.
 A completed internship is strongly encouraged for all without prior business experience.